Malet baronets: Malet Baronets, of Wilbury (1791)

+The heir apparent is the present holder's son Charles Edward St. Lo Malet (born 1970).

 Forerunners

 The Malet (pronounced "Mallet") family is of great antiquity.
 William Malet accompanied William the Conqueror to England, and his son Robert was the first Lord Great Chamberlain of England.
 Another William Malet was among the guarantors of Magna Carta.

 Sir Baldwin Malet was Solicitor-General to Henry VIII.
 Sir Thomas Malet (1582–1665) was granted a baronetcy for his services during the Civil War but did not take it up.